Events explained

 Introduction

-This tutorial is a detailed list of windows events.
-It describes them, and shows how to (and not to) use them.
+This tutorial is a detailed list of window events.
+It describes them, and shows how to (and how not to) use them.

 The sf::Event type